MYSTshreya/MYSTshreya/README.md

 - 🥋 Green Belt in taekwondo
 - 🧑‍🎨 Love painting (with a few wins in national art competitions)
 - 🧩 Gold Medalist in International Reasoning & Aptitude Olympiad
-- 🎯 Big dreams: To study abroad, build a meaningful tech career, and give back
+- 🎯 Big dreams: To study abroad, build a meaningful tech career, and give back the world something no one thought of. 🪄
 ---

 ### 🔗 Let's Connect